Inflectra/spira-documentation/docs/SpiraPlan-Quick-Start-Guide/index.md

 Now for the second test step, enter in the actual result field "Unable to enter the sample data as the fields were disabled".
 Before clicking the Fail button, we also want to enter in the following fields in the Incident form (accessed by clicking the "Incidents" tab):

--   Name = Error displaying user fields
+-   Name: Error displaying user fields

--   Type = Bug
+-   Type: Bug

--   Priority = 2 -- High
+-   Priority: 2 - High

 Now click the 'Fail' button and you will have recorded a test failure and a new incident/defect: